swiftlang/swift-evolution/proposals/0335-existential-any.md

 1. It saves programmers time in the long run by preventing them from writing new code that will become invalid later.
 2. It communicates the existence of `any` and encourages programmers to start using it for other existential types before adopting Swift 6.

+### Transitioning to `any` in Swift 6

+The new `any` syntax will be staged in over several major Swift releases.
+In the release where `any` is introduced, the compiler will not emit any warnings for the lack of `any` on existential types.
+After `any` is introduced, warnings will be added to guide programmers toward the new syntax.
+Finally, these warnings can become errors, or [plain protocol names can be repurposed](#re-purposing-the-plain-protocol-name), in Swift 6.

 ## Effect on ABI stability